Free & Open · MariaDB 10.11 · Version 6

 🔍

-New securities, channels, and order types found in the CSV are automatically surfaced as candidates and promoted to live reference tables.
+New securities, channels, and order types found in the order requests are automatically surfaced as candidates and promoted to live reference tables.

 → Masterdata